 5. How will I communicate in an online class?

-A student comment about online forums: I felt I was more inclined to participate and express myself in the online format, as opposed to the classroom where I feel self-conscious about raising my hand.
+A student comment about online forums: I felt I was more inclined to participate and express myself in the online forum as opposed to the classroom where I feel self-conscious about raising my hand.

 You will also be able to post questions of your own.
 Moodle has an internal email so, if you are confused about an assignment or have technical problems with the course, you can often get a quick answer from your classmates without having to wait for the instructor to respond.

 6. Are online classes easier than on-campus classes?

 Absolutely not!
 Unfortunately, some students often have the misconception that online courses will be easier than on-campus courses, and this is simply not true.
 While in an online course you have greater

-Remember, one of the biggest challenges faced by online students is managing their time, so it is important that you are able to manage your time wisely and maintain self-motivation.
+Remember, one of the biggest challenges faced by online students is time management, so it is important that you are able to manage your time wisely and maintain self-motivation.
 Also COMMUNICATION IS THE KEY!
 It is important that students stay in contact with instructors and peers.

 7. What are assignments like?